Manifold Optimization for High Accuracy Spatial Location Estimation Using Ultrasound Waves: Location Estimation using Ultrasound Waves

 Let the $3$D location of the $i$-th transmitter be $\mathbf{x}_i \in \mathbb{R}^3$.
 Likewise, let $\mathbf{b}_j \in \mathbb{R}^3$ denote the position of the $j$-th beacon.
 These positions are grouped in a matrix $\mathbf{A} \in \mathbb{R}^{4 \times 3}$ such that the $j$-th row of the matrix corresponds to the location of the $j$-th beacon, i.e., $\mathbf{a}^T_j = \mathbf{b}^T_j$ where the notation $\mathbf{z}^T$ refers to the transpose of the vector $\mathbf{z}$.

 { Let the received signal from the $i^{\textit{th}}$ transmitter at the $j^{\textit{th}}$ receiver be given by \cite{5466526}

-where $\psi_{ij}$ is an attenuation factor incurred by propagation, $s_i (t)$ is the passband transmitted signal from the $i^{\textit{th}}$ transmitter, $\kappa_{ij}$ is the time of flight (TOF) from the $i^{\textit{th}}$ transmitter to the $j^{\textit{th}}$ receiver, $M$ is the number of transmitters, $N$ is the number of receivers, and $n_{ij}(t)$ is an additive Gaussian noise with zero mean and variance $\sigma_{ij}^2$.
-We obtain the distances between the transmitters and receivers by multiplying the TOF $\kappa_{ij}$ by the speed of sound. } The range $r_{ij}$, i.e., distance, from the $i$-th transmitter to the $j$-th beacon is estimated from the measurements on the received signal {using \cite{alsharif2017zadoff} and \cite{alsharif2021range}}.
-It can readily be seen that the distance can be expressed using the vectors $\mathbf{x}_i$ and $\mathbf{b}_j$ as follows
+where $\psi_{ij}$ is an attenuation factor incurred by propagation, $s_i (t)$ is the passband transmitted signal from the $i^{\textit{th}}$ transmitter, $\kappa_{ij}$ is the time of flight (ToF) from the $i^{\textit{th}}$ transmitter to the $j^{\textit{th}}$ receiver, $M$ is the number of transmitters, $N$ is the number of receivers, and $n_{ij}(t)$ is an additive Gaussian noise with zero mean and variance $\sigma_{ij}^2$.
+We obtain the distances between the transmitters and receivers by multiplying the ToF $\kappa_{ij}$ by the speed of sound. } The range $r_{ij}$ (i.e., distance) from the $i$-th transmitter to the $j$-th beacon is estimated from the measurements of the received signal {using \cite{alsharif2017zadoff} and \cite{alsharif2021range}}.
+Thus, the distance can be expressed using the vectors $\mathbf{x}_i$ and $\mathbf{b}_j$ as follows

-For ease of notations, the positions, distances, and measurements are collected in vectors as follows { } where $\mathbf{1}_{4}$ is the all ones vector of dimension $4$.
-Define the transformed measurement vector $\mathbf{y}_i = \cfrac{1}{2}(\mathbf{b}^2-\mathbf{r}^2_i)$.
-Using the expression of $r_{ij}$'s in \eref{eq:-1}, it can easily be concluded that { }
+For ease of notation, the positions, distances, and measurements are collected in vectors as follows { } where $\mathbf{1}_{4}$ is the all-ones vector of dimension $4$.
+The transformed measurement vector can be defined as $\mathbf{y}_i = \cfrac{1}{2}(\mathbf{b}^2-\mathbf{r}^2_i)$.
+Using the expression of $r_{ij}$ in \eref{eq:-1}, it can easily be concluded that { }